Overcoming Shame: Letting God Heal You And Set You Free With His Love

 But you are not alone in shame.
 As part of his death on the Cross, Jesus experienced every human emotion, including shame and humiliation.
 Consider these two examples from Scripture…

-God Longs to Heal You from Shame And Set you free
+God Longs To Heal You From Shame And Set You Free

 If you want to live free, you’ll need to unpack your shame, examine it and discover its source.
 As you realize where your shame is coming from, you can continue to seek God’s healing.
 God longs to set you free from shame and other negative emotions so you can experience His deep love and abiding peace.